Madame Butterfly (1932 film): Plot

-Meanwhile, Pinkerton and his newly married wife Adelaide walk down the marriage aisle to the strains of Mendelssohn's music and rice being thrown by guests.
+Meanwhile, Pinkerton and Adelaide get married.

 Back in Japan, Cho-Cho San remarks that the robins have nested three times.
 She goes to see the American consul and asks about the nesting habits of American robins.
 Understanding what has happened, he explains that, in the United States, they nest only once in three years.
-Relieved, Cho-Cho San leaves happily.
-The consul sends a telegram to Pinkerton asking him to come.
-Meanwhile, Cho-Cho San goes to a temple to pray.
+Relieved, Cho-Cho San leaves happily and goes to a temple to pray.
+Meanwhile, the consul sends a radiogram to Pinkerton asking him to see him as soon as his ship docks.

-Cho-Cho San sees a naval ship in the distance and is overjoyed at Pinkerton's imminent return, explaining it to her son.
+When Cho-Cho San sees US naval ships in the distance, she is overjoyed and explains to her son that his father has returned.

-At the ship dock, Pinkerton arrives with Barton and is met by Adelaide.
-Barton mentions that the Consul will be having a party that night, and Pinkerton thinks that's why he sent the telegram.
+At the dock, Pinkerton is met by Adelaide.
+Barton mentions that the Consul will be having a party that night, and Pinkerton assumes that's why he sent the radiogram.

-Cho-Cho San suggests to Suzuki that they surprise Pinkerton: Suzuki will be with Trouble in the next room and only bring him out at Cho-Cho San's clap.
-They sit down by the window to watch for Pinkerton's approach.
-Suzuki and Trouble fall asleep, but Cho-Cho San continues to watch all night through the morning.
-Suzuki wakes and encourages Cho-Cho San to go to bed.
+Cho-Cho San suggests to Suzuki that they surprise Pinkerton: Suzuki will be with Trouble in the next room and only bring him out when Cho-Cho San's claps.
+They sit by the window to watch for Pinkerton's approach.
+Suzuki and Trouble fall asleep, but Cho-Cho San continues to watch all through night.
+In the morning, Suzuki encourages Cho-Cho San to go to bed.
 Dejected, she still believes Pinkerton will come, despite Suzuki's warnings that "men always forget."

-In their hotel room, Pinkerton explains the situation to his Adelaide.
-She suggests that once he talks with Cho-Cho San, all will be cleared up.
-He asks her to accompany him and she assents.
+Meanwhile, having talked to the Consul at the party, Pinkerton explains the situation to Adelaide: he needs to visit Cho-Cho San to settle the matter and asks her to accompany him.

 Pinkerton and Adelaide arrive at Cho-Cho San's house.
-He asks Adelaide to wait.
-He goes up to the house and is greeted by a wildly happy Cho-Cho San.
+While Adelaide waits outside the gate, he goes up to the house and is greeted by a wildly happy Cho-Cho San.
 Her happiness turns serious as he explains that he must leave soon and is never coming back.
-Cho-Cho San sees a woman waiting, and realizes that Pinkerton has married another woman – the woman she had seen in the picture.
+Cho-Cho San sees Adelaide waiting, and realizes that Pinkerton has married another woman – the woman she had seen in the picture.
 In tears, she bids him goodbye.

 Crying, she tells Trouble that his father has taken another woman, while Trouble fidgets with an ancestral heirloom, a knife.
 She then tells Suzuki to take Trouble to his grandfather, who will raise Trouble "in the ways of his ancestors."
 She tells Suzuki she will follow after she prays.
 As she prays, she recalls the American marriage vow "till death do us part".
 She unsheathes the knife and sees the inscription "To die with honor when one can no longer live with honor."
 Wrapping the veil Pinkerton gave her around her neck, she stabs herself.
 Her dying words are "I love you for always."